Last Updated on August 6, 2022

 There’s a reason certain attractions appear on every ‘must see’ lists of a destination.
 Let’s think about London.
 Buckingham Palace, Big Ben, Tower of London, Oxford Street, the London Eye, the Museums.
 They are all cool, iconic things to see!
-But what if maybe you are looking at a return visit and you’d like something more unusual to do in London?
-London is great for unique events but here I share 5 of my favourite (permanent) adventurous and unusual things to do in London!
+But what if maybe you are looking at a return visit and you’d like to experience London off the beaten track?
+London is great for unique events but here I share 10 of my favourite (permanent) adventurous and quirky things to do in London!

+The Orbit tube slide is my favourite quirky thing to do in London!
 The ArcelorMittal Orbit tower was built for the 2012 London Olympics.
-However, it is now home to the longest tube slide in the world.
-It stands at 76 metres high and is 178 metres in length.
+I always thought it was a bit odd looking, however, it is now home to the longest tube slide in the world.
+The slide stands at 76 metres high and is 178 metres in length.
 An average ride takes 40 seconds and you reach speeds of 15mph!

 It certainly gives you an adrenaline kick, I heard grown men screaming!
 15mph feels ridiculously fast when there’s only a mat between your bottom and the slide!!
 You also get access to the observation decks.

 💰Tickets: Adult £15, Children £7

 You can also abseil off the top of the ArcelorMittal Orbit on certain days throughout the year!